cujarrett/learning-python/README.md

 ## What is it?
-It's a small set of hacks to learn the the basics of [Python](https://www.python.org/).
+It's a small set of hacks to learn the basics of [Python](https://www.python.org/).
 Python is powerful, fast, plays well with others, runs everywhere, is friendly & easy to learn, is Open.
 I'm using Python 3.7.5 for this project (current LTS).

 #### Take Aways